hazelgrove/hazel/README.md

 echo-html` echos that path to the terminal, so that you don't have to remember it.

-## Build System Details

-Hazel is implemented in Reason (a dialect of OCaml) and is compiled to Javascript for the web browser via the `js_of_ocaml` compiler.

-The `make release` command does three things:

-1. Generates some parsers using `menhir`.
-2. Compiles the Reason code to OCaml bytecode using the OCaml compiler.
-3. Compiles the OCaml bytecode to JavaScript (`_build/default/src/hazelweb/www/hazel.js`) using `js_of_ocaml`.

-Invoking `make` by itself is equivalent to invoking `make dev`.
-With these commands we pass additional flags to `js_of_ocaml` that cause the insertion of comments that map locations in the generated JS to locations in the source files.
-This is useful for debugging purposes.

-`make dev` also auto-formats Reason source files using `refmt` (this is what the `@src/fmt` alias is for).
-This ensures code from all contributors follows the same style.

 You can also run `make repl` to get a REPL in which you can play with the core Hazel functions.